 That last sentence reinforces the appropriateness of the photograph or video.
 Any inappropriate picture must be removed.
 The importance of a positive digital footprint must be instilled in all parties involved - administrators, teachers, students, and parents.

-Did you notice that Google Photos is not listed as a core service?
+Google Photos is not a G Suite Core Service.
 According to the same Privacy and Security article, “These [non-core] services are not governed by the Student Privacy Pledge or the G Suite agreement, so we may use information in these services in ways we would not for G Suite Core Services.”
 For example, services may have ads, but no student information is used to target students.
 To learn more, please read G Suite for Education Core and Additional services.

-As is discussed in Photo Organization, the ideal solution is to demand that G Suite for Education make Google Photos a Core Service with school-level sharing permissions and no ads.
-This would calm the worries of yearbook advisors and admin who do worry about student privacy.
+The ideal solution is to demand that G Suite for Education make Google Photos a Core Service with school-level sharing permissions and no ads.
+This would calm the worries of yearbook advisors and admin who do prioritize student privacy.